kunalj101/python_intro_hackathon/chapter5.md

 *** =instructions
 - Import sklearn library and required model for model building
-- Dataframes train_modified and test_modified are available in the enviorment
+- Dataframes train_modified and test_modified are available in the enviorment after missing values imputation and label encoding for all categorical independent variables

 *** =hint